El Cuyo Yucatan, a Charming Hidden Gem on the Beach: Complete Guide

 El Cuyo Aerial View

-El Cuyo has been built by a community of expatriates and locals who found their home here and never left.
-Together they are striving every day to maintain a safe and cozy nest for themselves and those who want to visit, in respect of the community and the overwhelming nature that blesses this beautiful corner of paradise.
+This quite little coastal town has been built by a community of expatriates and locals who found their home here and never left.
+Together, they strive every day to maintain a safe and cozy nest for themselves and those who wish to visit, in respect for the community and the overwhelming nature that blesses this beautiful corner of paradise.

-You will find a safe and welcoming environment where all the inhabitants know each other and strive to keep it that way.
+You will find a safe and welcoming environment where all the inhabitants know each other and work together to maintain that sense of community.

-Here at El Cuyo, life goes slow, and the WIFI too, but that’s probably why we love it.
-So, if you are planning a Yucatan itinerary, make sure you will include El Cuyo.
+Here at El Cuyo, life moves slowly, and the Wi-Fi too, but that’s probably why we love it.
+So, if you are planning a Yucatan itinerary, make sure you include El Cuyo.
 You won’t regret it.
-Here below I will explain why.
+Below, I will explain why.

-I visited el Cuyo in 2015 for the first time, and I didn’t like it for some reason.
-There was absolutely nothing and there was no place to eat after 5 pm.
+I visited El Cuyo for the first time in 2015, and I didn’t like it for some reason.
+There was absolutely nothing, and there was no place to eat after 5 pm.
 And probably 2 decent hotels where to sleep.

 Pelicans were watching over the pier, together with cormorants and ducks.
-That is something I still remember and the highlight of my trip.
+That is something I still remember, and it was the highlight of my trip.

-In 2017 I went back to explore with some friends, and I noticed things were slowly starting to change, for the good.
+In 2017, I went back to explore with some friends, and I noticed things were slowly starting to change for the better.

-It was sunny, first of all, which made the whole difference.
-We spent a day on the tranquil deserted beach, the water was emerald green, and we spotted 3 baby manta rays swimming by the shore.
+It was sunny, first of all, which made all the difference.
+We spent a day on the tranquil, deserted beach; the water was emerald green, and we spotted three baby manta rays swimming by the shore.
 And I fell in love.

-I returned last year alone, and I noticed that a few more cute restaurants and cafes opened.
-More hotels were added but still maintaining harmony and beauty and respecting the predominant nature.
+I returned the following year alone, and I noticed that a few more charming restaurants and cafes had opened.
+More hotels were added, but they still maintained harmony and beauty, respecting the predominant natural environment.

 El Cuyo Aerial View